ryantd42/NY-Legislative-Git/2023/S1566A-2023/bill.md

   ___________

  Introduced by Sens.
-SALAZAR, BRISPORT -- read twice and ordered printed, and when printed to be committed to the Committee on Education
+SALAZAR, BRISPORT -- read twice and ordered printed, and  when  printed  to  be  committed to the Committee on Education -- recommitted to the Committee on Education in  accordance  with  Senate Rule  6,  sec.
+8  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN  ACT to amend the education law, in relation to requiring the commis- sioner of education to make recommendations to the  board  of  regents relating  to  the  adoption  of  instruction  on  dating  violence for students in grades seven through twelve
+ AN ACT to amend the education law, in relation to requiring the  commis- sioner  of  education  to make recommendations to the board of regents relating to the adoption of instruction on dating violence  prevention and healthy relationships for students in grades seven through twelve

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Short title.
-This act shall be known and may be cited as the "Jessica Tush act".
-  § 2.
-Section 305 of the education law is  amended  by  adding  a  new subdivision 60 to read as follows:
+Section 305 of the education law is amended by adding a new subdivision 63 to read as follows:
-  60. A.  THE  COMMISSIONER  SHALL  MAKE RECOMMENDATIONS TO THE REGENTS RELATING TO THE ADOPTION OF INSTRUCTION ON DATING VIOLENCE THAT IS  AGE- APPROPRIATE  INTO THE ANNUAL CURRICULUM FRAMEWORK FOR STUDENTS IN GRADES SEVEN THROUGH TWELVE AND WHICH SHALL BE INCORPORATED INTO VARIOUS  CLASS SUBJECTS, INCLUDING HEALTH.
+  63. A. THE COMMISSIONER SHALL  MAKE  RECOMMENDATIONS  TO  THE  REGENTS RELATING  TO  THE  ADOPTION OF INSTRUCTION ON DATING VIOLENCE PREVENTION AND HEALTHY  RELATIONSHIPS  THAT  IS  AGE-APPROPRIATE  INTO  THE  ANNUAL CURRICULUM  FRAMEWORK  FOR  STUDENTS  IN GRADES SEVEN THROUGH TWELVE AND WHICH SHALL BE  INCORPORATED  INTO  VARIOUS  CLASS  SUBJECTS,  INCLUDING HEALTH.
   B. PRIOR TO MAKING THE RECOMMENDATIONS TO THE REGENTS, THE COMMISSION- ER SHALL:
   (I)  SEEK  THE  RECOMMENDATIONS  OF  TEACHERS,  SCHOOL ADMINISTRATORS,